AlexFabre/CAN_STM/README.md

 # CAN_STM

-Implementation of CAN protocol manually on STM32
+CAN emitter and receiver on Nucleo STM32F446